rvadavia/Final_CapStone_Project/README_Org.md

 >   "Develop a machine learning model to assist dermatologists in India with triaging skin conditions.
 The model should classify different skin conditions based on images, aiding in quicker and more efficient preliminary diagnosis.
 The target is to improve the efficiency of dermatologists by reducing their workload, enabling them to focus on more complex and urgent cases.
 The model is not intended to replace human diagnosis but to supplement it, serving as a first-line screening tool."

--   Step 1: define a variable for the row CSV file
+-   Step 1: define the row CSV file
 -   Step 2: write a code for pre-processing the dataset
     -   Create DataFrame
     -   Sumerzies the datset inormation
     -   Visualize the data set
     -   Report the issues
 -   Step 3: write a code for processing the dataset
+    -   remove corrupt images and balance the data in the dataset if it is not Balanced.
     -   feature cleaning and normalization (such as one-hot encoding and replacing null values)
-    -   standardize the image files and remove corrupt images
+    -   standardize the image files and
-    -   Balance the data in the dataset
     -   Write a new CSV file and images files
 -   Step 4: write a code for Post-processing the dataset
     -   Create DataFrame from the new CSV file
     -   Sumerzies the datset inormation
     -   Visualize the data set
-    -   Create Train and Test data set
--   Step 5: write a code to identify a suitable machine-learning model
+    Step 5: write a code to identify a suitable machine-learning model
     -   Compare machine-learning model using Train and Test dataset
     -   Visualize the result
 -   Step 6: write an API to execute the model for prediction

-\-------------------- draft visualization and data cleaning
+\-------------------- -------------------- ----------------